-- Section One covers the "evolution" of film style and theory up to the end of the classic Hollywood era, including the relationship among mise-en-scène, montage, and camerawork. - Section Two covers a major Hollywood genre-film noir-and its historical, cultural, and aesthetic evolution from the "Golden Age" of the studio era to the "New Hollywood" renaissance; Section Two also covers the concept of auteurism and the manifestation of auteurism in the work of directors operating in the studio system. - Section Three covers three major post-WWII film movements that can be considered as offering an alternative to classical Hollywood style, ideology, and practice. - Section Four integrates the concepts covered in the previous sections by investigating the work of David Lynch from the late 70s to the early 00s.
+- Section One covers the "evolution" of film style and theory up to the end of the classic Hollywood era, including the relationship between mise-en-scène and montage. - Section Two covers a major Hollywood genre-film noir-and its historical, cultural, and aesthetic evolution from the "Golden Age" of the studio era to the "New Hollywood" renaissance; section two also covers the concept of auteurism and the manifestation of auteurism in the work of directors working in the studio system. - Section Three covers three major film movements that can be considered as offering an alternative to classical Hollywood style, ideology, and practice. - Section Four integrates the concepts covered in the previous sections by investigating the work of David Lynch from the late 70s to the early 00s.